dattran24/GDNM/README.md

-# GDNM
-## Generalized Damped Newton Method for solving Lasso
+# Generalized Damped Newton Method for solving Lasso - GDNM

 ### In this document, we propose a new algorithm for solving Lasso regession, i. e. the optimization problem of the form